The Ministry for the Future: Publication and reception

 Author Jonathan Lethem called Ministry for the Future “the best science-fiction nonfiction novel I’ve ever read”.
 Former president Barack Obama named it as one of his favorite books of 2020.

+The French translation of the novel, published as Le Ministère du futur (Bragelonne, 2023), won the foreign novel award from Grand Prix de l’Imaginaire in 2024.

 Critical reception

-Reviewers predominantly commented on the novel's relevance with respect to the year's events, such as the 2020 Atlantic hurricane season (the most active season to date), megafires in Australia and the Western United States, and the global pandemic, with reviewer Mark Yon summarizing that in that context, this book is "the novel we need."
+Reviewers commented primarily on the novel's relevance to the year's events, such as the 2020 Atlantic hurricane season (the most active season to date); megafires in Australia and the Western United States; and the COVID-19 pandemic.
+In that context, reviewer Mark Yon concluded, this book is "the novel we need."
 Reviewers also commented on the book's meticulous and well-communicated research.
-The first chapter, which describes a heat wave that reaches a lethal wet-bulb temperature, Robinson's counterpoint to people advocating adaptation, was described by reviewers as gut-wrenching and some of Robinson's most stunning and grimmest writing.
-However, the reviewers for Kirkus Reviews and The Nerd Daily found the book's "information dumping" took away from the character development and narrative drive.
-The review in the New Zealand online newspaper The Spinoff stated, "The book is many things, but it is never boring ... indulges wild tonal shifts ... relentless, pacy, utterly absorbing story of our near future."
-In Francis Fukuyama's view the novel is "ludicrously unrealistic" and "Robinson posits the most optimistic possible political developments at every turn."
+The first chapter, which describes a heat wave that reaches a lethal wet-bulb temperature—Robinson's counterpoint to people who advocate adaptation—was described by reviewers as gut-wrenching, as well as of Robinson's most stunning and grimmest writing.
+However, the reviewers for Kirkus Reviews magazine and The Nerd Daily newspaper found that the book's "information dumping" took away from character development and narrative drive.
+The review in the New Zealand online newspaper The Spinoff wrote that "The book is many things, but it is never boring ... indulges wild tonal shifts ... relentless, pacy, utterly absorbing story of our near future."
+In Francis Fukuyama's view, the novel is "ludicrously unrealistic" and "Robinson posits the most optimistic possible political developments at every turn."